-There are different types of urticaria of which themost common form is called ‘ordinary or idiopathic urticaria’.
+The most common form of urticaria is called spontaneous urticaria.
 In this type no cause is usually identified and often patients have hives and angioedema occurring together.
-Ordinary urticaria with or without angioedema is usually divided into ‘acute’ and ‘chronic’ forms.
-In ‘acute’ urticaria/angioedema, the episode lasts from a few days up to six weeks.
+Spontaneous urticaria with or without angioedema is usually divided into ‘acute’ and ‘chronic’ forms.
+In ‘acute’ urticaria, the episode lasts up to six weeks.
 Chronic urticaria, by definition, lasts for more than six weeks.
-Ongoing ordinary urticaria should be differentiated from an isolated individual episode of acute urticaria which occurs for example with ingestion of or contact with an allergen.

-Other less common types of urticaria are described later in this leaflet.
-Also included is urticarial vasculitis (in which inflammation of the blood vessels causes an urticarial-like rash, and is therefore different from normal urticaria).
+Other types of urticarial rash are described later in this leaflet, including urticarial vasculitis (in which there is inflammation of the blood vessels and is therefore different from normal urticaria).

 What causes urticaria and angioedema?

 If you suspect that a medicine may have caused urticaria, you should inform your doctor.
 You or your doctor can complete a ‘yellow card’ to inform the Medicines and Healthcare Regulatory Authority (MHRA) (https://yellowcard.mhra.gov.uk/).
-Almost any medicine can cause ‘acute’ urticaria, but painkillers (especially aspirin and medicines like ibuprofen), antibiotics (especially penicillins) and vaccinations are most likely to be responsible.
+Almost any medicine can cause urticaria, but painkillers (especially aspirin and medicines like ibuprofen), antibiotics (especially penicillins), blood products and vaccinations are most likely to be responsible.
 Angioedema, in particular, can be caused by a type of drug (ACE inhibitors) used to treat high blood pressure.

 What are the symptoms of urticaria and angioedema?

-The weals of urticaria may be flesh-coloured, pink or red.
-They can be of different shapes and sizes, but usually look like nettle stings.
-Although the rash may persist for weeks, individual lesions usually disappear within a day, and often last only a matter of hours.
-However, they sometimes leave bruising especially in children.
-New weals may then appear in other areas.
-In ordinary urticaria, the weals can occur anywhere on the body, at any time.
+The wheals of urticaria may be white, pink or red.
+They can be of different shapes and sizes, and often look like nettle stings.
+Although the rash may persist for many weeks or months, individual lesions typically disappear within a day, and often last only a few hours.
+They occasionally leave bruising especially in children.
+New wheals may then appear in other areas.
+In spontaneous urticaria, wheals can occur anywhere on the body, at any time.

 The deeper swellings of angioedema occur most frequently on the eyelids, lips and sometimes in the mouth, but they may occur anywhere.
-They are not usually itchy, and tend to settle within a few days.
-If the hands and feet are affected, they may feel tight and painful.
+They are not usually itchy, and tend to last a few days.
+The skin may feel tight and painful.

 Usually its appearance, or a description of it, will be enough for your doctor to make the diagnosis.
 In the vast majority of people no cause can be found, though your doctor will ask you questions to try to identify one.
-There is no special test that can reliably identify the cause of ordinary (idiopathic) urticaria, but some tests may be done if your answers suggest an underlying cause, which may be suspected from a detailed history.
+There is no special test that can reliably identify the cause of urticaria, and most people with spontaneous urticaria do not need any tests at all.

-The treatments outlined below suppress the condition rather than cure it.
+The treatments outlined below suppress the symptoms of the condition rather than cure it.
 In about half of the people affected by chronic ordinary urticaria, the rash lasts for 6-12 months, and then gradually disappears.
 It can however last considerably longer.
 In any one individual the course of urticaria is unpredictable.

-- Antihistamines block the effect of histamine, and reduce itching and the rash in most people, but may not relieve urticaria completely.
-If urticaria occurs frequently, it is best to take antihistamines regularly every day.
-There are many different types including non sedating and sedating antihistamines, in addition to short acting and long acting types Your doctor may need to try different ones to find a regime that suits you best.
+- Antihistamine tablets block the effect of histamine, and reduce itching and the rash in most people, but may not relieve urticaria completely.
+If urticaria occurs frequently, it can be helpful to take antihistamines regularly every day.
+There are many different types including non-sedating and sedating antihistamines, as well as short acting and long acting types.
+You and your doctor may need to try different ones to find a regime that suits you best.
 The antihistamine tablets can to be taken for as long as the urticaria persists.
 Even the non-sedating types can make some people sleepy, and as with all medications there can be side effects; the balance of risk and benefit needs to be considered when taking these and all treatments.
 Some can be bought over the counter; discuss with the pharmacist any potential side effects and other medications you are taking.

-- A related type of antihistamine (e.g. cimetidine and ranitidine), which is usually used to treat stomach ulcers, can be added to the standard antihistamines alone are insufficient.
+- A different type of antihistamine (e.g. cimetidine and ranitidine), which is usually used to treat stomach inflammation, can be added if the standard antihistamines alone are insufficient.
 These can be bought over the counter but are best used in discussion with your doctor who can prescribe them.

 - Oral steroids can occasionally be given briefly for severe flares of acute and chronic urticaria, but are generally not necessary; the potential side effects usually outweigh the benefits in this condition.

 - Treatments that act by suppressing the immune system (e.g. ciclosporin) may be beneficial for the most severely affected people not responding to the treatments outlined previously.

-- Very rarely injections of adrenaline (epinephrine) may be required if there are breathing problems.
+- Very rarely injections of adrenaline (epinephrine) may be required if there are breathing problems caused by angioedema.

 Self care (What can I do?)

-- Avoidance of foods,colouring agents and preservatives may be helpful in the rare instances where these have proved to be a problem.
+- Avoidance of specific foods, colouring agents and preservatives may be helpful where these have proved to be a problem.

 - Seek medical advice urgently if you are having problems with breathing or swallowing.

-The physical urticarias- Urticaria may be triggered by physical factors such as heat, cold, friction, pressure on the skin and even by water.
-The weals usually occur within minutes, and last for less than one hour (except delayed pressure urticaria).
+Physical urticarias - Urticaria may be triggered by heat, cold, friction, pressure on the skin and even by water.
+The wheals usually occur within minutes, and last for less than one hour (except delayed pressure urticaria).
 Physical urticarias usually occur in healthy young adults, and are not uncommon.
 Some patients suffer from more than one type of urticaria; they include the following types:

 - Dermographism (“skin writing”).
-In this type, itchy weals occur after friction such as rubbing or stroking the skin.
+In this type, itchy wheals occur after friction such as rubbing or stroking the skin.
 Itch may be aggravated by heat.
-Weals and red marks often appear as lines at the sites of scratching, and generally last for less than one hour.
+Wheals and red marks often appear as lines at the sites of scratching, and generally last for less than an hour.

 - Cold urticaria.
-This type is precipitated by exposure tocold, including rain, wind and cold water, causes itching and wealing in chilled areas.
-Swimming in cold water may cause severe wealing and fainting, and should be avoided.
-Patients should report their cold urticaria to medical personnel before operations so that, if weals appear during the procedure, cold urticaria can be considered.
+This is triggered by exposure to cold, including rain, wind and cold water, causing itchy wheals chilled areas.
+Swimming in cold water may cause severe whealing and fainting, and should be avoided.
+Patients should report their cold urticaria to medical personnel before operations so that, if wheals appear during the procedure, cold urticaria can be considered.

 - Solar urticaria.
 This is rare.
-Redness, itching and weals occur on the skin immediately after exposure to sunlight, and last for less than one hour.
+Redness, itching and wheals occur on the skin immediately after exposure to sunlight, and last for less than one hour after avoidance of exposure.

 - Aquagenic urticaria.
 This is extremely rare.
-Small weals occur on the skin at the site of contact with water of any temperature, usually on the upper part of the body.
+Small wheals occur on the skin at the site of contact with water, usually on the upper part of the body.

 - Delayed pressure urticaria.
 Urticaria develops where pressure has been applied to the skin, for example from tight clothes or from gripping tools.
 Usually the swelling develops several hours later.
 It can be painful and last longer than a day.
 People with pressure urticaria nearly always have ordinary urticaria as well.

-Cholinergic urticaria-This occurs under conditions that cause sweating, such as exertion, heat, emotional stress and eating spicy food.
+- Cholinergic urticaria - This occurs under conditions that cause sweating, such as exertion, heat, emotional stress and eating spicy food.
 Within minutes, small itchy bumps with variable redness appear, usually on the upper part of the body but they may be widespread.
-The weals last for less than one hour, but in severe cases may join together to form larger swellings.
+The wheals last for less than an hour, but in severe cases may join together to form larger swellings.
 Antihistamines usually help, and are sometimes best taken before a triggering event (e.g. exercise).

-Contact urticaria- Various chemicals, foods, plants, animals, and animal products, can cause weals within minutes at the site of contact.
-These weals do not last long.
+- Contact urticaria - Various chemicals, foods, plants, animals, and animal products, can cause wheals within minutes at the site of contact.
+These do not last long.
 Some of the commoner causes are eggs, nuts (e.g. peanuts), citrus fruits, rubber (latex) and contact with cats and dogs.
 Although often the reactions are mild, occasionally they can be severe, for example after contact with rubber and peanuts in very sensitive individuals.

-Angioedema without weals- Angioedema occurring without urticaria can be due to a variety of causes such as medicines (e.g. aspirin, ACE inhibitors) or food allergies.
-When angioedema occurs without associated urticaria, a hereditary form of angioedema should be considered.
+- Angioedema without wheals - Angioedema occurring without urticaria can be due to medicines (e.g. aspirin, ACE inhibitors) or food allergies.
+When angioedema occurs without wheals, a hereditary form of angioedema should be considered.

-Hereditary angioedema- This is a very rare form of angioedema whichtends to run in families.
-Patients get swelling of the face, mouth, throat, and sometimes of the gut, leading to colic.
+- Hereditary angioedema - This is a very rare form of angioedema which tends to run in families.
+Patients have intermittent swelling of the face, mouth, throat, and sometimes of the gut, leading to colic.
 The condition is due to an inherited deficiency of a blood protein and can be identified by a blood test.
 It can be treated by medicines to prevent attacks and sometimes by replacing the deficient protein in the blood in an acute attack.
 A severe attack of hereditary angioedema can be life threatening if left untreated; therefore patients may be advised to wear a Medic Alert bracelet to alert physicians in an emergency.

-Urticarial vasculitis- A small percentage of people with urticaria develop weals that last longer than one day.
+- Urticarial vasculitis - A small percentage of people with an urticarial rash develop wheals that last longer than 24 hours.
 These may be tender and occasionally bruise.
 People affected with this condition may feel unwell and have joint and stomach pains.
 This is because their blood vessels become inflamed (a process known as vasculitis).
-The diagnosisis confirmed by examining a skin biopsy from one of the weals under the microscope.
+The diagnosis is confirmed by examining a skin biopsy from one of the wheals under the microscope.
 The cause is rarely found, though blood tests are usually undertaken.
 Antihistamines are not very helpful but other medicines that help inflammation can be used.

 Where can I find out more about urticaria?